-The resolution establishing the program must include requirements, parameters, limitations, and other provisions that are consistent with the bill's provisions and necessary to establish and carry out the program, including all of the following:
+The resolution establishing the program must include requirements, parameters limitations, and other provisions consistent with the bill's provisions and necessary to carry out the program, including all of the following:

-(1) Eligibility requirements for borrowers who may receive reduced rate loans under the program, including both a total income limit for a borrower to be eligible for such a loan and an indebtedness limit that a borrower may not exceed to be eligible for the loan.
-Under the indebtedness limit, the sum of all recorded liens on the homestead plus the amount of the reduced rate loan cannot exceed 80% of the homestead's true value as most recently determined by the county auditor.

-(2) Application procedures for eligible borrowers and eligible lending institutions wishing to participate in the program.
+- (1) Eligibility requirements for borrowers who may receive reduced rate loans under the program, including both a total income limit for a borrower to be eligible for such a loan and an indebtedness limit that a borrower may not exceed to be eligible for such a loan.
+Under the indebtedness limit, the sum of all recorded liens on the homestead plus the amount of the reduced rate loan cannot exceed 80% of the homestead's true value as most recently determined by the county auditor. - (2) Application procedures for eligible borrowers and eligible lending institutions wishing to participate in the program. - (3) Review procedures for applications and criteria for acceptance or rejection of applications for reduced rate loans under the program. - (4) Necessary agreements between the eligible lending institution and the investing authority of the county to carry out the purposes of the program, including procedures for the payment directly to the county treasurer by the eligible lending institution of the property taxes due on the homestead and delivery by the county treasurer to the eligible lending institution of a lien certificate that is required by the bill (described below). - (5) Annual reports regarding the operation of the program to be made by the investing authority to the board of county commissioners.